Never Clean This With a Magic Eraser

 Find out how to clean a cast iron pan (if you want it to last forever).

 If you have any valuable collectibles, such as toys and hand-me-down jewelry, think twice before using a Magic Eraser to clean up old dirt and grime.
 Your collectibles aren’t worth the risk of doing more damage than good.

 Check out clever 12 tricks to clean silver.

 While Magic Erasers can be used to get crayon marks off a painted wall, don’t use them to clean wood paneling or other finished wood surfaces.
 The abrasiveness can strip away the finish.

 Be careful when using Magic Erasers on painted surfaces with glossy finishes.
-The abrasive eraser can damage the finish and make it look dull and uneven.
+The abrasion can damage the finish and make it look dull and uneven.

-No matter how tempting it may be to use a Magic Eraser to clean ground-in dirt from your child’s fingers, never use it on bare skin.
+No matter how tempting it may be to use a Magic Eraser to tackle a stubborn ink stain on your fingers, never use it on bare skin.
 The eraser’s abrasiveness can damage skin and cause irritation.

 If you’re unsure, always do a small spot test before using a Magic Eraser.
 The last thing you want is to ruin a surface when you’re just trying to do a little cleaning.

 Find out more cleaning mistakes you didn’t know you were making.